 Table of Contents[Hide][Show]

 Stroller choice is a lot like buying a car; it is very personal.
 You need to consider where you will use the stroller, how much space you have to carry it and your budget.
 We’ve tried and traveled with a lot of strollers over the years.
-Here is our list of TravelingMom favorites.
+Here is our list of TravelingMom favorites, including strollers for Disney.
 They are the very best travel strollers, with options at both low and high price points.

 Going on a vacation with a little one and without a stroller?
 No. Never.
 Wouldn’t do it.
 The best travel stroller not only carries a tired kiddo (or two).
 It also carries a whole lot of stuff.
 There’s the stuff we bring along — like snacks and the diaper bag.
 And then there’s the stuff we pick up along the way because, well, sometimes it’s easier to just buy that stuffed animal than endure the meltdown.